ubsuny/MC_RandomNetworks-RaspiZero/markdown/Documentation.md

 ### Potential Applications to Real Physics

-To understand how this may apply to real physics, first consider the classic partition problem in statistical mechanics (CITE).
+To understand how this may apply to real physics, first consider the classic partition problem in statistical mechanics [@parts].
 Here, we have, as an example, a square-shaped box with two separate partitions.
 In each partition, there are $$\frac{N}{2}$$ indistinguishable particles.
 Each particle in the separate partition has some potential energy $U_i$, where $i$ is a unique identifier for that particle.
 So, for example, the first particle would have a potential energy $U_i$.

 Therefore, the potential energy of each partition would then be